 - Stowaway Bar – a casual little spot for wine, cocktails and bar food.

-Day 3 in Sydney: Bondi, Coogee, Surrey Hills
+Day 3: Bondi, Coogee, Surry Hills

 Bondi & Coogee

 Soak up the sun on the beach and grab some food before starting the Bondi to Coogee Walking trail.
-The trail is a very popular coastal hiking trail and can be done during any time of the year.
+The trail is a very popular coastal hiking trail and can be done at any time of the year.
 The walking trail meanders through different neighbourhoods and will take you to Tamarama Beach, Bronte Beach and Clovelly Beach.

 And finally, at the end of the trail is Coogee Beach.
 Enjoy the views and the beach and have a fabulous meal at Coogee Pavillion.